How to relieve lower back pain to improve your quality of life

 Keeping fit and exercising can have a major impact on our health, including on our backs and joints.
 Prevention is better than cure: To prevent back pain, core strengthening is particularly useful.
 Pilates and yoga are also well known tools for strengthening backs and for keeping joints relatively supple.
 Some of the pilates & yoga exercises are also extremely useful to relieve back pain.
 Walking at a comfortable pace, for at least 30′, on a level plain helps too – avoid hills until your back is better.
 Resting should be avoided unless you cannot move – sometimes laying or sitting can make it worse!
 Listen to your body!

-Jen Hilman’s yoga & stretching exercises are a perfect answer to how to relieve back pain – view the following video:
+Jen Hilman’s yoga & stretching exercises are a perfect answer on how to relieve lower back pain – view the following video:

 If you have a sore back, always consult your GP or other health professionals before embarking on an exercise programme that involves the painful areas.
 By joining a pilates and/or yoga group at your local gym or community centre you will be able to keep your back muscles strong to help to avoid a relapse.
 If necessary, ask your GP for a referral to an NHS physiotherapist before joining the gym.
 You need to know which exercises to avoid and which are most beneficial for your specific condition.